jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

   the test passes

-* this operation does not take input, I change the dictionary_ to see what happens
+* this operation does not take input, I change the :ref:`dictionary<what is a dictionary?>` to see what happens

   .. code-block:: python
     :lineno-start: 165